luvnft/bgolf-web/_posts/2024-08-03-disc-golf-bdisc-dice-app.md

 ---
 layout: post
-title: Variety Through the Dice App
+title: "Variety Through the Dice App"
 image: /assets/images/posts/discgolf-dice-game.jpg
 thumbnail: /assets/images/posts/thumbnails/discgolf-dice-game.jpg
 tags: app training
-author: Hahz
+author: hahz
 ---

 The course at Disc Road can get a bit monotonous over time.
 On YouTube and social media, you may have come across the Disc Golf Dice Game, which aims to add some excitement to your training.